 This Guide is provided for the use of all recipients and their subrecipients of Federal grant programs administered by the three primary Department of Justice (DOJ) grant-making components.
 The Guide was developed to serve as a compilation of the various laws and regulations governing DOJ grants financial management and administration.
+Any individual who works for a recipient or subrecipient should use this Guide as a reference for financial and administrative management of DOJ-funded grant programs or projects.
+These individuals may include administrators, financial management specialists, grants management specialists, accountants, and auditors.
+This Guide also may be used as a training resource for new employees.

 - Recipients are required to adhere to the applicable law of their jurisdiction, and the financial and administrative rules in this Guide.
 However, other programmatic and technical requirements (for example, as set out in award conditions or contained in program-specific guidelines) may also apply.